I have finished my Basic Training at Fort Dix, New Jersey.

 The toughest part of the first week was mental.
 We had a million tasks we had to accomplish and hardly any free time to do them.
 I am pretty sure this time pressure is planned so they could punish us over and over with push-ups for everything that wasn't done in time.
 We spent most of our time taking classes lead by our Drill Sergeants on things like learning Army ranks, how to salute, organize our locker, and wear our uniforms correctly.
 The rest of the time was spent learning how to march in formation and physical training.

 My new home for 9 weeks of Basic Training was in the 3rd Squad of Alpha Company, 3rd Platoon.
 (A-3-26) There was 3 platoons in the company and we spent all of Basic Training competing with each other.
 Our platoon was called the Rangers and we were the best because we won most of the competitions.
 Our platoon would receive a streamer for each competition won and we would attach it to our platoon's flag, the guidon.
 By the end, our guidon was covered in streamers while the other platoons had only two or three each.
-I think one of the reasons was because we had a good Platoon Leader and Assistant Platoon Leader.
-They were picked by the Drill Sergeant at the beginning of Basic Training and they were never fired from their positions the entire time.
-Our Drill Sergeant said that was a first time occurrence for him.
+I think one of the reasons was because we had a good Platoon Guide and Assistant Platoon Guide.
+Private Davis and Private Santamonica were picked by Head Drill Sergeant Webb at the beginning of Basic Training and they were never fired from their positions the entire time.
+Drill Sergeant Webb said that was a first time occurrence for him.

 The first streamer we won was the weekly barracks cleanliness inspection.
 It was the only streamer that could be awarded and then taken away.
 We won it every week except one time in the middle of Basic Training when another platoon took it from us.
 We really got chewed out for that but we won it right back the next week and kept it for the remainder of time.
 We really had a good cleaning system down and I learned how to use a floor buffer like a champ.
 The other benefit of this competition was the winning platoon got to carry the company's guidon as well.